A history of BUC by Rex Needle

 The Wellhead Gardens in summer

 The Wellhead Gardens have become a haven of peace in the town and new initiatives are currently underway to create environments that will attract more flora and fauna.
 The Bourne Eau runs through and weeping willow and horse chestnut trees abound together with many other species while new seating and waste bins have been installed as part of an ongoing programme of maintenance and improvement to ensure that this amenity can be enjoyed in the future.
-Beyond is the Wellhead Field, once known as Hereward’s Field and now leased to South Kesteven District Council and containing a play area for children but as in past years still a venue for major annual events which attract large crowds on Bank Holidays during the spring and summer.
+Beyond is the Wellhead Field, once known as Hereward’s Field and part of this is leased to South Kesteven District Council to provide a play area for children, but as in past years it is still a venue for major annual events which attract large crowds on Bank Holidays during the spring and summer.

 The Red Hall survived 100 years as part of a busy railway line